-What is a good WAF?
-This is actually a difficult question to answer as there is no official WAF definition.
-There are some efforts to define standard WAF services, however, the answer will differ depending on technology background, understanding, product in focus, regarding purpose of a solution and of course its requirements.
+The original motivation of this page was the simple question of what constitutes a good WAF.
+This is actually difficult to answer as there is no official WAF definition to base upon.
+There are some efforts to define standard WAF services (e.g. WAFEC), however, the answer will differ considerably depending on someone’s technology background and understanding, regarding the product in focus, the purpose of a solution and of course the concrete project requirements.

-Best approach to start answering this question is to differentiate between WAF, proxies and application level firewall functionality and possible solution scenarios.
+A valuable approach to start answering this question is to differentiate between proxies, application level firewalls and possible WAF scenarios.
 However, an objective answer will always depend on individual project requirements of a security solution, which will include a large list of requirements far beyond basic WAF filtering.

 What is a proxy?